tahiri-lab/iPhyloGeo_plus_plus/README.md

 ### [Download the installer](https://www.ghostscript.com/releases/gsdnld.html)

-Download the AGPL Release for your desired OS
+Download the AGPL Release for your desired OS.

 ## 4. Install the dependencies